Jauysh/edited_books/11th_exam/final_exam_variants_with_part3.md

 ### Part 3: Theory Application (10 minutes, 10 points)
 **Answer both questions**

-**Question 1:** A weather station records temperature every hour for 7 days.
-Describe how you would structure this data using composite data types.
-Specify the data types and explain your choice.
+**Question 1:** Give two examples of simple data types and two examples of composite data types.

-**Question 2:** Compare the use of one-dimensional arrays versus two-dimensional arrays.
-Provide an example scenario where each would be most appropriate and explain why.
+**Question 2:** What is the purpose of the '\0' character in C-style strings?

 ---